Overview of Curriculum

 4-1.
 Guest Lectures

-To better meet the students’ needs, we also invite scholars, journalists to come to campus to give a series of guest-lectures on selected topics.
-We are planning to invite business administrators and those who are actively involved in various fields in Fukuoka in the future.
+To better meet the diverse needs of students, we also invite scholars and journalists to campus to deliver a series of guest lectures on selected topics.
+In the future, we plan to invite business leaders and professionals who are actively engaged in various fields in Fukuoka.

 ゲストレクチャー